TobleMiner/kernelstuff/modules/nrf24l01/README.md

 ### One of the GPIOs can't be allocated

 Either the CE GPIO or the IRQ GPIO is in use by something else.
 Just choose a different one.

+### Driver can't allocate the SPI chip enable line

+Make sure you don't load any other device tree overlays that use the SPI in ```/boot/config.txt``` (or wherever your board specifies boot time device tree overlays).